 Historically, most visitors to Dahab have been backpackers traveling independently and staying in hostels in the Masbet area.
 In recent years, development of hotels in the Medina area has facilitated the arrival of a wider range of tourists, many of whom visit Dahab specifically to partake in the windsurfing, diving and other activities.

 The word Dahab is Arabic for gold and is possibly a reference to the geographic locality; gold washed down from the desert mountains may have accumulated on the alluvial flood plain where the town was built.
-The name may also be a reference to the colour of the sands to the south of the town itself.
-Some locals attribute the name to the colour of the sky, just after sunset.
+The name may also be a reference to the color of the sands to the south of the town itself.
+Some locals attribute the name to the color of the sky, just after sunset.

 Canyon is Dahab’s most famous talked about site, and easily one of Sinai’s most interesting dives.
 The Canyon lies about 4 km north off, Dahab between village (Assalla) and to reach it.
 You snorkel of the beach, through a large coral lagoon 1 to 3 M deep, then left upon hitting the open sea.
 Coming into view is The Canyon, which looks like a big snake looking from the top begins with the tail at the drop off shallow up to 18m with the fish pool.
 Descend down to the rock and follow the fissure until you find the wide entrance.
 Passing through entrance, divers find themselves surrounded by the rich contours of The Canyon’s walls.
 Strict attention should be paid to depth, as the floor can reach a perilous 52m but we do it only to 30m as recreational diving and deeper with technical.
 After exiting The Canyon, check-out the nice drop off at the canyon table.